openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 Dynamic plugins can expose modules representing additional code to be referenced, loaded and executed at runtime.
 A separate [webpack chunk](https://webpack.js.org/guides/code-splitting/) is generated for each exposed module.

-Exposed modules are resolved relative to plugin's webpack `context` option.
+Exposed module paths are relative to plugin package root directory.
+When using `console-extensions.ts` to declare the plugin's extensions, exposed module paths must match the module specifiers used in the `import` declarations, e.g. `./src/utils/bar` for `import { testHandler } from './src/utils/bar'`.

 See [`ConsolePluginMetadata` type](/frontend/packages/console-dynamic-plugin-sdk/src/schema/plugin-package.ts)
 for details on the `consolePlugin` object and its schema.